Close-up of adhesive used for bookbinding (EVA vs PUR)

 EVA Binding vs. PUR Binding

 Adhesive application is a crucial step in the binding process, as it dictates the longevity of the book and its pages.
-The glue is often applied to the spine of softcover and hardcover books, and the type of adhesive glue makes more of a difference than one might think.
-There are two adhesives used for perfect binding, EVA adhesive, and PUR adhesive, and there are a number of reasons why you may choose one over the other.
+The glue is often applied to the spine of softcover and hardcover books, and the type of adhesive makes more of a difference than one might think.
+Two common adhesives used for perfect binding are EVA and PUR—and there are good reasons to choose one over the other.

 EVA Adhesive